-He is regularly ranked in all leading legal publications and is listed in the Legal 500 Hall of Fame and as a Legal All Star by WirtschaftsWoche.
+He is regularly mentioned as well as ranked in leading legal publications like JUVE and is listed in the Legal 500 Hall of Fame and as a Legal All Star by WirtschaftsWoche.

-Latham’s GDPR civil damages table is only one example of Mr. Wybitul’s creative solutions-oriented approach within a dynamic regulatory environment, for which he has developed an excellent reputation in the market.
+He serves as Chair of Latham's Data Privacy Committee.
+Latham’s GDPR civil damages table demonstrates Mr. Wybitul’s creative solutions-oriented approach within a dynamic regulatory environment, for which he has developed an excellent reputation in the market.

 Mr. Wybitul combines an affinity for information technology with specific training to provide clients with practical, business-oriented strategies.
 He is a Certified Information Privacy Professional (CIPP-E) and a certified specialist lawyer for German employment law.
 He has provided expert testimonies to the German Parliament (Deutscher Bundestag) regarding the development of German data protection laws.

 Mr. Wybitul co-edits the German-language Data Privacy Law Journal (Zeitschrift für Datenschutz) published by Verlag C.H.
 Beck.
 He regularly publishes articles on data protection topics, both in leading German and English legal publications.
-His articles are cited by the German Federal Supreme Court, Federal Labor Court, and courts of appeal.
+His articles are cited by the European Court of Justice, German Federal Supreme Court, Federal Administrational Court, Federal Labor Court, and courts of appeal.
 He lectures on data protection at the Goethe University in Frankfurt.